 When the Obama administration’s Deferred Action for Childhood Arrivals (DACA) program began on August 15, 2012, many eligible young immigrants jumped at the chance to work legally in the United States and immediately submitted an application as described in the section “Deferred Action for Young Immigrants: Application Process.”
+In the years since, and as the program has been expanded to include people of all ages who came to the U.S. as children, many more have seen a possibility to remain in the U.S. and work legally.
 However, if you are considering applying for DACA but haven't yet done so, take the time to first consider your own personal, immigration, and criminal history and the risks of providing these details to the U.S. government.

 DACA Offers No Long-Term Benefits